WET Web Tester

-WET Web Tester is a web testing tool that drives an IE Browser directly and so the automated testing done is equivalent to how a user would drive the web pages.
-The tool allows a user to perform all the operations required for testing web applications – like automatically clicking a link, entering text in a text field, clicking a button etc. One may also perform various checks as a part of the testing process by using Checkpoints.
+WET Web Tester is a web testing tool that drives an IE browser directly, so the automated testing done is equivalent to how a user would drive the web pages.
+The tool allows a user to perform all the operations required for testing web applications – like automatically clicking a link, entering text in a text field, clicking a button, etc. One may also perform various checks as a part of the testing process by using Checkpoints.
 The latest version of WET is 1.0.0.